Charles Comfort: Mid-career and work as a war artist

-In the 1930s, Comfort regularly worked as a commercial illustrator as well as a teacher at the Ontario College of Art and Design from 1935 to 1938.
-He subsequently held by a teaching position at the University of Toronto, a post he continued after the war until 1960.
-He taught primarily painting techniques, including mural-painting, and other studio courses later in his career at the university.

-He was commissioned to design a mural for Toronto's North American Life Building in 1932, the first in many he completed.
+Comfort was commissioned to design a mural for Toronto's North American Life Building in 1932, the first in many he completed.
 The following year he met the American Precisionist Charles Sheeler.
 One of the artist's most celebrated works, Tadoussac of 1935, suggests the influence of Sheeler due to its clear crisp colours and shapes.

+In the 1930s, Comfort worked in commercial illustrator as well as a teacher at the Ontario College of Art and Design from 1935 to 1938.
 In 1936, Comfort rented a studio next to a room occupied by A. Y. Jackson, in the Studio Building, a building made famous by the Group of Seven artists, and the following year he designed the exterior frieze and interior murals for the Toronto Stock Exchange.

 In 1937, he was commissioned by the International Nickel Company to produce a 2x6m centrepiece work entitled "The Romance of Nickel" for the Paris Exhibition; it now hangs in the National Gallery of Canada.